W01fw00d/escaping_boredom/README.md

 ## Atribution

-- Favicon generated from original image (https://pixabay.com/photos/leuchtkasten-shield-output-note-1773916/), which is under Pixabay License, free for commercial use
+- Favicon generated from [original image](https://pixabay.com/photos/leuchtkasten-shield-output-note-1773916/), which is under Pixabay License, free for commercial use

-- Editor's choice banner from original image (https://pixabay.com/illustrations/tape-red-decor-for-the-web-plate-2410588/), which is under Pixabay License, free for commercial use
+- Editor's choice banner from [original image](https://pixabay.com/illustrations/tape-red-decor-for-the-web-plate-2410588/), which is under Pixabay License, free for commercial use

-- Fake room image from https://pixabay.com/photos/wall-furniture-design-apartment-416060/
+- Fake room image from [pixabay](https://pixabay.com/photos/wall-furniture-design-apartment-416060/)